ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99b-quiz-quicksort.md

 on an array of 1000 records, how long (to the nearest thousand seconds) will it take to run Quicksort on 1,000,000 records?

-(Hint: You know from this statement that the machine can do about 10,000 comparisons per second.
+(You know from this statement that the machine can do about 10,000 comparisons per second.
 To get the answer, you first need to compute about how many total comparisons 1,000,000 records will require.)